 What should I expect as a new patient?

-- Intake Appointment (one hour): This appointment includes the parents or guardians (if the client is under 18) or the client and a guardian/spouse/ family member (if over 18).
+- Intake Appointment (one hour): This appointment includes the client as well as their parent or guardian.
 No formal testing is conducted at this time.
-Personal and family history, areas of concern and strengths, and reviews of previous assessments are conducted.
-A test battery is designed after this initial session based on the child’s individual strengths/weaknesses/areas of concern.
+A review of the following is conducted during this session: Medical and Family history, Areas of concern, the client’s strengths, and a summary of all previous assessments.
+A test battery is designed after this initial session based on the client’s

-- Testing Day: Testing usually lasts all day.
-Testing may be conducted by a trained testing assistant supervised by the referring psychologist.
+- Testing Day (testing hours): Testing may be conducted by a trained testing assistant supervised by the referring psychologist.
 Typically, parents/guardians are not present during testing unless it is requested.
 Parents are asked to bring snacks along, as children take one or more breaks during these sessions.
 Time of testing varies upon individual to individual; it is best to plan on a whole day allotment for testing although it may not take that long.